 - Ability to model behavior consistent with the mission of The Alcohol and Substance Abuse Prevention Council as per the agency’s personnel manual.

 - Excellent oral and written communication skills.

-Current valid driver’s license, proof of vehicle insurance, and vehicle availability.
+- Current valid driver’s license, proof of vehicle insurance, fingerprinting clearance and vehicle availability.

 The Prevention Council is an equal opportunity employer